The Black Dahlia (novel): Synopsis

 The murder is seemingly solved, but Bucky is bugged by a discrepancy in the case files and speaks to Martha Sprague, from whom he discovers that Lee had actually deduced Emmett and Madeleine's involvement in the first few days of the investigation and used this knowledge to blackmail Emmett for $100,000.
 Bucky is shocked by this revelation, and in particular by the fact that Kay acted as a go-between in the deal.
-He confronts Kay, who is so ashamed that she leaves Los Angeles.
+He confronts Kay, who tells him that she never revealed what Lee told her about the case as a quiet revenge against Short for the ruination her case has brought to Bucky and Lee.

 Bucky bumps into Chambers' widow and learns that the clown painting is of a character from the novel The Man Who Laughs.
 Remembering that a copy of that book was found at the shack where Short was killed, he discovers that Chambers bought the painting from Ramona.
 Ramona confesses to Bucky that she is the real murderer, having killed Short in Tilden's shack after gatecrashing their date; she persuaded Tilden to go along with it by offering to let him keep Short's organs after the murder.
-Having modelled her torture of Short upon the novel, she subsequently sold the painting to Chambers "as an act of purging."
+Having modeled her torture of Short upon the novel, she subsequently sold the painting to Chambers "as an act of purging."
+Martha implores Bucky to not arrest Ramona, who by this point is dying of lupus, the only member of the family Martha is close to.

 While vacillating about whether or not to arrest Ramona, Bucky discovers that Madeleine is again dressing up as Short.
 Desperate to get his attention, she reveals to Bucky that she, in disguise as a Mexican woman, was the one who murdered Lee, in order to retrieve the $100,000 that he extorted from her father.
-Bucky arrests her and she is institutionalized; she gets revenge by revealing Bucky's suppression of evidence, causing him to be fired from the LAPD.
-Bucky doesn't disclose what he knows about Ramona, and the Dahlia case remains officially unsolved.
-Kay writes to Bucky telling him that she is pregnant, and the two reconcile.
-The novel ends with Bucky flying out to join Kay, and on the plane, he prays for Short's spirit to watch over him in his new home – Boston, her birthplace.
+Bucky arrests her, accepting that doing so will expose his evidence suppression.
+Madeleine fabricates a story for her guilty plea about a love triangle between her, Bucky, and Lee to give herself a motive for Lee's murder while concealing any connection between the Sprague family and Short's murder.
+Bucky goes along with the story, and is fired from the LAPD while Madeleine is convicted and institutionalized; the Dahlia case remains officially unsolved.
+Bucky tries to track down Kay and finds she has left Los Angeles for good, but months later Kay writes to him telling him that she is pregnant.
+The novel ends with Bucky flying out to Kay to reconcile with her, and on the plane, he prays for Short's spirit to watch over him in his new home – Boston, her birthplace.